openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 Create a Cluster Template
 -------------------------

-1) Navigate to the "Savanna" tab in the dashboard, then click on the "Node Group Templates" panel.
+1) Navigate to the "Savanna" tab in the dashboard, then click on the "Cluster Templates" panel.

 2) From that page, click on the "Create Template" button at the top right.